zenium-community/zenium/doc/fuzzing.md

 ## Fuzzing the Bitcoin Core P2P layer using Honggfuzz NetDriver

 Honggfuzz NetDriver allows for very easy fuzzing of TCP servers such as Bitcoin Core without having to write any custom fuzzing harness.
-The `bitcoind` server process is largely fuzzed without modification.
+The `zeniumd` server process is largely fuzzed without modification.

 This makes the fuzzing highly realistic: a bug reachable by the fuzzer is likely